erleonard/erleonard.github.io/_posts/2017-04-07-Azure-Provision-VM-Part1.md

   - HowTo
   - PowerShell
 ---
-Automate the creation of the resources required to deploy a single virtual machine in Azure utilizing PowerShell.
+Automate the creation of the resources required to deploy a single virtual machine using the Azure Resource Manager (ARM) PowerShell Cmdlets.
+This article will cover the steps to create unmanged disks for our VM.
+In part 2, we will create a VM with managed disks.

 ## Create Resource Group
 Create a new resource group in our Azure subscription.